Can you switch your electric company? I’ll walk you through how to shop electricity plans to save money (without losing your sanity).

 Can I Switch Electric Companies if I Owe Money?

-No, you cannot switch electric companies if you owe money.
+No, you cannot switch electric companies if you owe money, because of what’s known as a Switch Hold.

 A switch hold is placed on a residence where someone has owes money on their electric bill (to a retail energy provider).
 This could be for any company